stephaneeybert/docker-common/letsencrypt/INSTALLATION.md

 ```

 Import the certificates in the keystore on the local machine
-For this, see how to enable HTTPS for a domain name in the ssh help file
+For this, see 'Enabling HTTPS on a domain name' in the ssh help file